Pete-Best/genre-classification/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ## Files in the repository:

+`Data_Mining_FinalProject_v4.pdf`: Pdf version of our final presentation

 `DM_Project_Holdout_Predictions.ipynb`: This file uses `lyrics.csv`, with songs, artist, genres, and lyrics.
 The dataset is sampled, cleaned, and pre-processed just as our original dataset was.
 We then run our gradient boost model, `gbtune.sav` on the data to explore the predictive nature of our models.

 `Genres_EDA.ipynb`: This notebook details the Exploratory Data Analysis of `songdata.csv`

-‘Model Evaluation-1.ipynb’:  This notebook evaluates models that were previously developed.
+`Model Evaluation-1.ipynb`:  This notebook evaluates models that were previously developed.

 `Models_LJ_Clean.ipynb`: This notebook contains ridge classification modeling